mia-platform/documentation/docs/infrastructure/self-hosted/installation-chart/15_getting-started.md

 1. Reach your console URL `https://your-console-url` and you should see the log in page
 2. Log-in with your authentication provider
-3. Create a `role_binding_mongo.yaml` file and a `console-super-user-binding.yaml` with the following configurations
-4. Execute the following jobs on the cluster `console` to edit the configuration of the super-user.
+3. Execute the following command to create the first super-user.
 Remember to substitute the `{{FIRST_LOGIN_EMAIL}}` with your auth provider log-in email

 ```bash
 cat <<EOF | kubectl apply -n console --filename -